jomhoff/Genome-Annotation/functional_annotation.md

 ```

 ## InterProScan
 Next, I used InterProScan to run the predicted genes against the InterPro database for gene families.
-InterProScan needs to be downloaded indepentely, which can be done by following the intructions [here](https://interproscan-docs.readthedocs.io/en/latest/InstallationRequirements.html)
+InterProScan needs to be downloaded indepentely, which can be done by following the intructions [here](https://interproscan-docs.readthedocs.io/en/latest/InstallationRequirements.html).
+To run on a cluster, you have to edit the interproscan.properties file to match the system you're running on.
+For slurm, see mine [here]()
 ```
 #!/bin/sh
 #SBATCH --job-name funIntprscn
 #SBATCH --nodes=1
-#SBATCH --tasks-per-node=40
+#SBATCH --tasks-per-node=10
-#SBATCH --mem=300gb
+#SBATCH --mem=50gb
-#SBATCH --time=100:00:00
+#SBATCH --time=50:00:00
 #SBATCH --mail-type=ALL
 #SBATCH --mail-user=jhoffman1@amnh.org